Package 'framrsquared'

 run_id

-FRAM run ID to be deleted
+FRAM run ID or IDs to be deleted

 Examples